 #contextisqueen We use the concept Context is Queen as a result of research we did when commissioned to identify a Digital Divide Content Strategy (by the DfES).
 We concluded that, rather than there being some explicitly defined content that was socially inclusive, so proving that Content is King, in fact socially inclusive learning was better served by tools and skills appropriate to context.
 In fact social inclusion requires a move from Access to Content to Context; Fair Access is not enough.
 As a consequence Ronan O’Beirne ironically coined the phrase ‘Context is Queen.’
 So on International Women’s Day here is a little more on Louise Michel and also on some of the women working today to make Context the Queen of Learning; which is why we created the hashtag #contextisqueen for Twitter.

 Anarcha-Feminist; On Anarchopedia Louise Michel is the second woman quoted in the section on Anarcha-Feminism.
 If we use Googles NGram viewer to see how often she has been referred to in books since 1860 we can see that in English she was not seen as significant as Mary Wollstonecraft or Emma Goldman, but interest in her rose markedly in the 1930s, when women had the opportunity to become school teachers (as depicted in the recent ITV series South Riding) and around 1980 when research by Feminist authors like Sheila Rowbotham raised the profile of historically significant feminists.
-However in French texts since 1860 the ‘Red Virgin’ herself has consistently aroused interest, initially when she was publishing texts like her memoir Red Virgin (available for preview on Google books) especially after her imprisonment in 1883.
+However in French texts since 1860 the ‘Red Virgin’ herself has consistently aroused interest, initially when she was publishing texts like her memoir Red Virgin (available as a preview of Red Virgin on Google books) especially after her imprisonment in 1883.
 Then she stimulated interest again in the 1930s as women became active educationalists, and also in the 1960s as the social issues concerning the position of women grew.
 So her work has repeatedly aroused interest whenever social activism has organised around the position of women, education or civil justice because;

 “The first thing that must change is the relationship between the sexes.
 Humanity has two parts, men and women, and we ought to be walking hand in hand; instead there is antagonism, and it will last as long as the ‘stronger’ half controls, or think it controls, the ‘weaker’ half.”
 [The Red Virgin: Memoirs of Louise Michel, p.
 139]

 There is a wonderful French film on her which I was lucky enough to see last year in France.
 Here is a short extract from Louise Michel La Rebelle, which gives you a sense of her life in Nouvelle Caledonie.
 Resources in English on Louise Michel’s work are relatively poor, especially on her work as an educationalist, basically she simply regarded men’s and women’s rights as equal and acted accordingly.
-However if you see that Paul Mason (@paulmasonnews) of BBC Newsnight is giving his talk on the Paris Commune go along, he covers really well what various women, including Louise Michel, were doing to make the Paris Commune work in 1871.
+However if you see that Paul Mason of BBC Newsnight is giving his talk on the Paris Commune go along, he explains really well what various women, including Louise Michel, were doing to make the Paris Commune work in 1871.
 After being released from prison in 1885 she spent the last 20 years of her life giving public lectures and promoting education for all before dying in Marseille in 1905 just before she was due give another talk to her adoring French public.
 Her views on centralised power were anarcho-feminist.
 She noted the “monstrous manner in which power transforms men” and advocated ending the “crimes that power commits” by “spreading power out to the entire human race”…